ls1intum/Artemis/docs/dev/setup.rst

 Alternative: Docker-Compose Setup
 ---------------------------------

-The easiest way to configure a local deployment via Docker is a deployment with a docker-compose file.
+The easiest way to configure a local deployment via Docker is a deployment with a *docker compose* file.
-In the directory ``src/main/docker/`` you can find the following docker-compose files for different setups:
+In the directory ``src/main/docker/`` you can find the following *docker compose* files for different setups:

 * ``artemis-dev-mysql.yml``: **Artemis-Dev-MySQL** Setup containing the development build of Artemis and a MySQL DB
 * ``artemis-dev-mysql-gitlab-jenkins.yml``: **Artemis-Dev-MySQL-GitLab-Jenkins**